Universite-Gustave-Eiffel/plamade/README.md

 If this doesn't work, check that you have jdk 11.0.2 in your computer's environment variables.
 Tutorial for windows [here](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html) or for all user [here](https://stackoverflow.com/questions/24641536/how-to-set-java-home-in-linux-for-all-users)

 There are 4 options.
 Options are :
 - "-l" or "--location" for the location.
 Example : "Paris". **(required)**
 - "-o" or "--output" for the output folder.
 Examble : "C:/temp/geoClimate". **(required)**
 - "-s" or "--srid" for the Target projection identifier.
 Exemple : 2154. **(optional)**
 - "-d" or "--database" for save or not the temp file .mv.db.
 Example : 1. **(optional)**

+## Project usage (create noise Map)

+To create a noise map with this project, please follow the steps below.

+### Configuration and requirements

 ### Sources
 - [noiseModelling](https://github.com/Universite-Gustave-Eiffel/NoiseModelling)
 - [geoClimate](https://github.com/orbisgis/geoclimate)